 Who are they for?

-The family support groups are for families supported by our Home-start scheme with children under the age of 5.
+We run three family support groups (in Royston, Buntingford and South Cambridgeshire) for families supported by our Home-start scheme with children under the age of 5.

 Why are they needed?

 Many families feel isolated in their community, with no family nearby, they find it hard to make friends and build up a local support network.
 Attending one of our groups is a good way to get to know other local families in a safe, supportive and non-judgemental setting.